-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 25 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 25 of 35

-- 1. At least ten calendar days prior to the initiation of any land disturbance or construction activities at the Moores Creek and Buck Mountain Creek compensation sites (compensation sites), the permittee shall submit written notification to DEQ, including a projected schedule for initiating and completing work at each wetland cell and each stream restoration reach, and the pre-construction photographs described in Part I.J.4. - 2.
-For compensation sites involving land disturbance, a site stabilization plan shall be implemented prior to compensatory mitigation construction activities. - 3.
-All non-impacted wetlands, streams, open water, and designated buffers that are located within the compensation site limits, or that are located within fifty feet of any compensation site construction activities, shall be clearly marked or flagged for the life of the construction activity within that area.
+- 3. All non-impacted wetlands, streams, open water, and designated buffers that are located within the compensation site limits, or that are located within fifty feet of any compensation site construction activities, shall be clearly marked or flagged for the life of the construction activity within that area.
 The permittee shall notify all contractors and subcontractors that no activities are to occur in these marked areas. - 4.
 The permittee shall conduct photographic documentation of pre-construction conditions in each cell of wetlands to be created and in each reach of stream restoration or enhancement at the compensation sites.
 The photos shall be of sufficient quantity to thoroughly document the environmental conditions prior to disturbance.
 Photographic documentation shall be conducted by the following method: